|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the Crew

 Henwood and Regain survived the crash and was was rescued from Tokyo Bay by the Japanese.
 As a Prisoner Of War (POW), he was transported to Yokosuka and later to Ofuna Camp at Yokohama.
 When the war officially ended, he was liberated and returned to the United States.

 Recovery of Remains

 By September 12, 1945 Japanese fisherman discovered four bodies had washed ashore, along Nojima Cape (Cape Nojima, Nojima zaki) on the southern tip of the Bōsō Peninsula.
 Two were identified: Eliason and Bodley.
-The other two were noted as unknowns at the time, but were later tentatively identified as Chandler and Carter.
+The other two were noted as unknowns (X Files) but were later tentatively identified as Chandler and Carter.
 The bodies recovered were placed into wooden caskets by the Japanese and offerings made.
 Later, they were they were recovered by American Graves Registration Service (AGRS) from Tateyama and transported US Armed Forces Cemetery No. 1 at Yokohama.

 Postwar, the four recovered crew members were transported to the United States.
 Three of the crew were permanently buried at National Memorial Cemetery of the Pacific (Punchbowl).
 Bodley at section C, site 338.
 Kressler at section F, site 1177.
 Carter at section P site 580.

 Radmall was officially declared dead the day of the mission and earned the Purple Heart, posthumously.
 He remains listed as Missing In Action (MIA).
 He is memorialized at National Memorial Cemetery of the Pacific (Punchbowl) on the courts of the missing.
 He has a memorial marker at Pleasant Grove City Cemetery in Pleasant Grove, UT.
 He has another memorial marker at Memory Grove Memorial in Salt Lake City, UT.